The Clear Edge

 Monthly deep dive:

-Identity statement review: Still true?
+• Identity statement review: Is it still true?
 Update if needed.

 Quarterly assessment: